dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-networks.md

    c.
 Choose **View certificate** &gt; **Details**.

    d.
 Choose the certificate, and then choose **Export**.

+   e.
+From within the ISE console, import the Intune certificate (the file you exported) into the  **Trusted Certificates** store.

 > [!IMPORTANT]
 >
 > Check the expiration date of the certificate, as you will have to export and import a new certificate when this one expires.

-2. From within the ISE console, import the Intune certificate (the file you exported) into the  **Trusted Certificates** store.

 ### Obtain a self-signed cert from ISE